h-phil/i2pd-testnet-kubernetes/README.md

 ## Prerequisites

 1. GNU/Linux system for our k3s cluster
-  - 4 Cores and 8 GB RAM or more are recommended
+  - 4 Cores and 8 GB RAM or more are recommended (depending how many routers you want to deploy)
   - for further information see k3s requirements: https://docs.k3s.io/installation/requirements
   - system needs internet connectivity for the initial setup and for kubernetes to pull the i2pd container images
   - I do not recommend to expose this node directly to the internet!